andrewsimpson4/ParsaModel.jl/README.md

 ```
 where $Z_{mj} \sim \text{Categorical}(\pi_{m1}, \pi_{m2}, \dots, \pi_{mK_m})$.
 See the [paper](https://apple.com) for more details on categorical parsimonious models.
 The package has $8$ core functions and $6$ additions functions which in totality allow one to define a large class of different models for model-based clustering, classification, and general patter recognition problems.

-For a quick intuition on what this package does, ParsaBase is to model-based clustering and discriminant analysis as [STAN](https://en.wikipedia.org/wiki/Stan_(software)) and [JAGS](https://en.wikipedia.org/wiki/Just_another_Gibbs_sampler) is to bayesian inference.
+For a quick intuition on what this package does, ParsaModel is to model-based clustering and discriminant analysis as [STAN](https://en.wikipedia.org/wiki/Stan_(software)) and [JAGS](https://en.wikipedia.org/wiki/Just_another_Gibbs_sampler) is to bayesian inference.

 ---
  ⚠️ This package assumes a moderate understanding and discriminant analysis and mixture models.
 Checkout this [book](https://math.univ-cotedazur.fr/~cbouveyr/MBCbook/) on Model-Based Clustering and Classification for more information on this class of models.